department-of-veterans-affairs/vets-website/content/pages/pension/apply/fully-developed-claim.md

 <button class="usa-button-unstyled usa-accordion-button" aria-controls="need-to-do">What do I need to do?</button>
 <div id="need-to-do" class="usa-accordion-content">

-#### FDC Program (Optional Faster Process)
+#### FDC Program

-When turning in your claim under the FDC program, you must send VA all the supporting documents you have and provide any information on relevant documents that you don’t have.
+When turning in your claim under the FDC program, you must send VA all the supporting documents you have and provide information about supporting documents that you don’t have.
 Submit your claim according to FDC Criteria:

 1. File your claim by filling out and turning in an [Application for Pension (VA Form 21P-527EZ)](/pension/application/527EZ/).